mmcgraw74/Tektronix-4041-GPIB-Controller/Utilities/README.md

 Tektronix 4041 BASIC uses LF characters in PRINT statements for a new line and CR characters as the program line terminators, so I also remove LFs that follow CR characters in the dump.

-1. To recover an ASCII file from a HEX dump (where the tape directory is damaged), I delete the FF from last byte of the intermediate records and use the last byte of the last record to crop the end of the file
+1. To recover an ASCII file from a HEX dump (where the tape directory is damaged, or the file is an ASCII data file which cannot be loaded into the 4041), I delete the FF from last byte of the intermediate records and use the last byte of the last record to crop the end of the file
 2. Then I use Notepad++ editing commands to remove all the "Record x" statements, line counts and ASCII text at the end of every line.
 3. I then copy and paste the remaining HEX into an online HEX to BINARY file converter I found at: https://tomeko.net/online_tools/hex_to_file.php?lang=en
 4. The resulting converted file is the ASCII program or ASCII data file with all the proper control character formatting.